-This booklet provides a summary of each subject, offering further clarity about the content studied during the course, and the qualifications you will achieve on completion.
-We encourage you to dedicate time to reading the booklet and discussing your option choices with your parents and carers, so that you have the best chance to make informed choices that will give you the opportunity to engage and succeed at KS4.
+This booklet provides a summary of each subject are, providing you with information about the subject content, studied during the course, and the qualifications you will achieve on completion.
+We encourage you to take time to read and discuss your option choices with your parents and carers, so that you are given the best chance to make informed choices that will give you the best chance to engage and succeed over the course of KS4.